junxit/us-congress-bills-112/bill.md

 - **(1)** in subsection (a), by adding at the end the following new paragraph:
   > - **(6)** To conduct an audit consistent with subsection (n) of the samples of sexual assault evidence that are in the possession of the State or unit of local government and are awaiting testing.
-  > - **(7)** To ensure that the collection and processing of DNA evidence by law enforcement agencies from crimes, including sexual assault and other violent crimes against persons, is carried out in an appropriate and timely manner and in accordance with the protocols and practices developed under subsection (o)(1).
+  > - **(7)** To ensure that the collection and processing of sexual assault evidence that is awaiting testing is carried out in an appropriate and timely manner and in accordance with the advisory guidelines developed under subsection (o)(1).

 - **(2)** in subsection (c), by adding at the end the following new paragraph:
   > - **(4)** *Allocation of grant awards for audits* For each of fiscal years 2014 through 2017, not less than 5 percent, but not more than 7 percent, of the grant amounts distributed under paragraph (1) shall, if sufficient applications to justify such amounts are received by the Attorney General, be awarded for purposes described in subsection (a)(6), provided that none of the funds required to be distributed under this paragraph shall decrease or otherwise limit the availability of funds required to be awarded to States or units of local government under paragraph (3).